Bosnia and Herzegovina–Iran relations: State visits

 In October 2016, Bosnian President Bakir Izetbegović travelled to Tehran and met Iranian President Hassan Rouhani.
 During this visit, the two countries signed a memorandum of understanding to increase bilateral investment in small and medium enterprises.

 On 6 December 2022, amid the Mahsa Amini protests, Iran's Foreign Minister Hossein Amir-Abdollahian met with Bosnia and Herzegovina's Foreign Minister Bisera Turković.
-The meeting with Iran's Foreign Minister was boycotted by the Bosnian Serb and Bosnian Croat representatives, with an explanation that all the civilised world disassociates from and stands against the supression of human rights in Iran.
+The meeting with Iran's Foreign Minister was boycotted by the Bosnian Serb and Bosnian Croat representatives, as a protest against Iran.
 Turković stated that "Iran is our partner and a friend, and the only country that unequivocally supports the territorial integrity and independence of Bosnia and Herzegovina.
 They supported us in the time of defence and construction of Bosnia and Herzegovina, for which we remain thankful."
 She added that "little is told about the rights in Afghanistan and Palestine and in the end about human rights in our country".
 Turković criticised stereotypes in the media and said in the end "imagine me talking to you vailed like this, what would be your perception, stereotype?
 Human rights include a right of clothes, that everyone should wear what they want and be equally treated".